-- In section 4 'About your representative (if you have one)'.
+- You must enclose with it the DWP mandatory reconsideration decision letter. - In section 4 'About your representative (if you have one)'.
 Do not assume that an organisation will represent you just because it has helped you in the past.
 You must check with them.
-If they do agree to represent you, you must keep them informed of any changes or letters you receive. - In section 5, the 'Grounds for appeal' box, we suggest you write something like:
+If they do agree to represent you, you must keep them informed of any changes or letters you receive.

+• In section 5, the 'Grounds for appeal' box, we suggest you write something like: